-- Schedule open houses for parents to tour the classroom, ask questions in a 1:1 format, and acclimatise to the environment themselves.
+- Schedule open houses for parents to tour the classroom, ask questions in a 1:1 format, and acclimate to the environment themselves.

 - Develop homework assignments for parents to partake in (family history charts, science projects, etc.).

-- Create volunteer opportunities for parents to read to the class, or share their personal knowledge of a language or skill.
+- Create volunteer opportunities for parents to supply snacks, read to the class, or share their personal knowledge of a language or skill.